The Gap Between Case Management and Justice

 Every charging decision affects a life.
 Every piece of evidence could prove innocence or guilt.
 Every disclosure obligation reflects constitutional requirements developed through decades of wrongful conviction revelations.

-Your office deserves tools designed for that weight, not workflow systems adapted from court management, but intelligence platforms built for the prosecution mission.
+Your office deserves tools designed for that weight, not workflow systems adapted from court management, but data fusion platforms built for the prosecution mission.

 We work with offices of all sizes, from rural county attorneys to major metropolitan district attorneys.
 Ask about our Conviction Integrity Unit support capabilities.